faith-luo/charizardb/README.md

 Really, the key part of this is that I'd like to be able to see the Japanese variant of a Chinese character (hanzi), and the Chinese variant of a Japanese character (kanji) whenever I look up an English definition.

 It's pretty easy to find Japanese-English dictionaries, and Chinese-English dictionaries.
 You can probably dig out Chinese-Japanese or Japanese-Chinese dictionaries with enough elbow grease and search engine-foo, but they're not easily available to English speakers (which defies needing them in the first place).
 Also, they tend to have a lot of excess data.
+I don't need a list of every Chinese word ever, I just want the 3000-4000 most common characters in both languages and a mapping between equivalences, in an easily readable format.

+For whatever reason I've had a hard time finding this.
+The best I've found is opencc's [dataset](https://github.com/BYVoid/OpenCC/blob/master/data/dictionary/JPVariants.txt).
+But it's a bit clunky to use because it's implemented in C++, and it also only has 369 entries.

+It turns out this is probably not that far from the real number, 90% of Japanese characters just match traditional Chinese variants.
+But with my techniques I was able to find 516.
+(They are not verified 1-1 though, so maybe it is a less consistent list than OpenCC's.)

+Once we have this data we can also make a list of all sino-japanese words (i.e. words that equivalent across characters, like 可憐/可怜=かれん=ke lian).

+In any case, I'm sharing my data here.
+I'll do a proper writeup at some point, but most of the data is sourced from Unihan.